Eddy Nawgu: Early life

-Nawgu was born in Anambra State in eastern Nigeria, a region predominantly populated by the Igbo people.
+Eddy Nawgu was born in Anambra State in Eastern Nigeria, a region predominantly populated by the Igbo people.

 Ministry

 At the age of 29, Nawgu formed an organization named the 'Anioma Healing Centre' The organization was headquartered at his compound in Nawgu, Anambra State.
 Throughout the mid-1990s, Eddy Nawgu became a notable religious leader in Onitsha, Anambra State.

 Controversy

 In the years 1999 and 2000, Nawgu became a person of interest in numerous crimes committed not only in the community, but across Anambra state as a whole.
 This begun to attract the attention of the Bakassi Boys, a vigilante security group which was set up and spearheaded by Chinwoke Mbadinuju, former governor of Anambra state.

 The Bakassi Boys were alleged to harness metaphysical powers referred to as Juju in Nigeria.

-Nawgu had been accused of kidnapping, aiding & abetting infamous criminals, partaking in rituals involving use of human body parts, illegal possession of firearms, and human sacrifice.
+Eddie Nawgu had been accused of kidnapping, aiding & abetting infamous criminals, partaking in rituals involving use of human body parts, illegal possession of firearms, and human sacrifice.